Tim-Kerr/ReservationScheduler/README.md

 </pre>

 Searching for the interval `2018-06-04 - 2018-06-06` in the tree will result in 2 overlaps at `2018-06-03` and `2018-06-08`.
 These intervals indicate a 1 day gap and cause `Rustic Cabin` to be removed from the results.

+## Assumptions
+* It is assumed that all reservations extend throughout the entire day.
+A reservation can't end/begin in the middle of the day.